DRY NEEDLING COURSE LEVEL 1; Dublin, Ireland

 Course - Dry Needling

-As a Physio, I have been involved in the practice and teaching of Bodywork for almost 13 years.
+Billy has been involved in the practice and teaching of Bodywork for almost 13 years.
 I have a special interest in the area of Trigger Point Dry Needling, and its role in the treatment of Myofascial Pain and various sports related injuries - this includes working with the world renowned cast of Riverdance for the last 10 years.

-I have studied with pioneers in this field, such as Dr Bob Gerwin, and Dr Jan Dommeholt in the United States (Travel & Simons) and am currently involved in the delivery of Dry Needling Programmes throughout Ireland, Europe and the UK with Club Physio and i have presented over "à DN courses.
+Billy studied with pioneers in this field, such as Dr Bob Gerwin, and Dr Jan Dommeholt in the United States (Travel & Simons) and am currently involved in the delivery of Dry Needling Programmes throughout Ireland, Europe and the UK with Club Physio and i have presented over "à DN courses.

 Cost to Attend